GilsonLabUCSD/APR/APR_User_Manual.md

 ### eq_dt \<int> ###
 The step size for the NPT runs in the equilibration phase, in the unit of femtosecond (fs).
 Normally it is 2 fs.
 If hydrogen mass repartitioning is used (controlled by the option HMR), this value can be increased to around 4.
-Note that the equilibration phase consists of four steps: a minimization, a NVT run of 1 ps at 10 K, a 100 ps heat-up from 10 K to a user-defined temperature (via the option temperature), and 50 cycles of NPT runs.
-This option only controls the step size for the NPT runs.
-The step sizes of other steps are hand coded as 2 fs.
+Note that the equilibration phase consists of four steps: a minimization step, a NVT phase of 1 ps at 10 K, a 100 ps heat-up from 10 K to a user-defined target temperature (via the option temperature), and lastly, 50 cycles of NPT runs.
+Note This option only controls the step size for the last step of NPT runs.
+The step sizes of other steps were hand coded as 2 fs.

 ### eq_nstlim \<int> ###
 The number of steps for the NPT runs in the equilibration phase.
-For example, if the step size is 2 fs (controlled by the option eq_dt), giving it a value of 2500 will allow a NPT run of
+For example, if the step size is 2 fs (controlled by the option eq_dt), assigning it a value of 2500 will launch a NPT run of
 5 ps per cycle and 250 ps in total (the number of cycles is fixed as 50).

 ### eq_barostat \<1/2> ###
-Barostat options for the NPT runs in the equilibration phase ; 1 is Berendsen and 2 is Monte Carlo.
+Barostat options for the NPT runs in the equilibration phase; 1 is Berendsen and 2 is Monte Carlo.

 ### eq_cutoff \<int> ###
-Cutoff distance of the van der Waals interactions or the NPT runs in the equilibration phase, in the unit of angstrom.
-Long-range corrections is automatically applied.
+Cutoff distance of the van der Waals for the 50 cycles of NPT runs in the equilibration phase, in the unit of angstrom.
+Long-range corrections will be automatically applied on top of it (see Amber manual).

 ### dt \<int> ###
 The step size for the production runs, in the unit of fs.
 Normally it is 2 fs.
 If hydrogen mass repartitioning is used (controlled by the option HMR), this value can be increased to around 4.

 ### nstlim \<int> ###
-The number of steps for the production runs in the equilibration phase.
-For example, if the step size is 2 fs (controlled by the option dt), giving it a value of 2500000 will allow a production run of 5 ns per cycle and 100 ns in maxinum (the maxinum number of cycles is fixed as 20).
+The number of steps for the production runs.
+For example, if the step size is 2 fs (controlled by the option dt), assigning it a value of 2500000 will launch a production run of 5 ns per cycle and 100 ns in maximum (the maximum number of cycles is fixed as 20).
+Note that the maximum of simulation time may not always be achieved. ...

 ### barostat \<1/2> ###
 Barostat options for the production runs; 1 is Berendsen and 2 is Monte Carlo.

 ### cutoff \<int> ###
-Cutoff distance of the van der Waals interactions or the production runs, in the unit of angstrom.
-Long-range corrections is automatically applied.
+Cutoff distance of the van der Waals for the production runs, in the unit of angstrom.
+Long-range corrections will be automatically applied on top of it (see Amber manual).

 ### ntpr \<int> ###
 Frequency of printing energy terms to the Amber output file (.mdout).
-If the step size is 2 fs (controlled by the option dt), giving it a value of 500 will allow the Amber program to write the the output file every 1 ps.
+If the step size is 2 fs (controlled by the option dt), giving it a value of 500 will allow the Amber program to write the output file every 1 ps.

 ### ntwx \<int> ###
 Frequency of recording frames to the trajectory (in NetCDF format).
-If the step size is 2 fs (controlled by the option dt), giving it a value of 500 will allow the Amber program to write the the trajectory every 1 ps.
+If the step size is 2 fs (controlled by the option dt), giving it a value of 500 will allow the Amber program to write the trajectory every 1 ps.

 ### strip_water_ions <YES/NO> ###
 This option determines whether the water molecules and counterions will be stripped in the MD trajectories.
 If yes, only the solute atoms (including the dummy atoms) will be saved in the trajectories, otherwise all atoms will be stored.
-This option is linked to the ntwprt variable used in Amber input files.
-Only saving the solute atoms is recommended for saving the disk space, if the analysis later on does not involve anything about water and ions.
+This option is corresponding to the ntwprt variable in Amber input files.
+Only saving the solute atoms is recommended for saving the disk space, if the analysis later on does not require any information from water and counterions.

 The restart files and the trajectories are in the format of NetCDF but can be converted to other formats such as mdcrd or PDB using Cpptraj.
 If water and ions are stripped, vac.prmtop (topology in the gas phase) should be used for parsing the trajectories instead of solvated.prmtop.